-Additional Reading: Other, related articles readers might find useful are a long gun primer 2020, an article on magazine capacity, an article on the reality of the Clinton gun ban (which dealt with “large capacity” magazines), an article on the Smith and Wesson M&P 22-15, a .22LR caliber AR-15 clone, and an article on the laser sight depicted in this article.
+Additional Reading: Other, related articles readers might find useful are a long gun primer 2022, an article on magazine capacity, an article on the reality of the Clinton gun ban (which dealt with “large capacity” magazines) and an article on the Smith and Wesson M&P 22-15, a .22LR caliber AR-15 clone.

 Final Thoughts: Virtually everything D/S/Cs, including their media propaganda arm, have said about the AR-15 is false.
 It is the most common semi-automatic rifle of intermediate power sold in America.
 Most common hunting rifles are far more powerful, and accurate over greater ranges.

-AR-15 pattern rifles from a variety of manufacturers currently sell beginning in the $500.00 range, up to well past $2000 for more customized, specialized rifles.
-Another factor that makes the rifle so attractive is one may begin with a lower priced weapon and gradually outfit it with accessories such as fore end rails, red dot or other optical sights, etc.
+AR-15 pattern rifles from a variety of manufacturers currently sell beginning in the $600.00 range, up to well past $2000 for more customized, specialized rifles.
+Another factor that makes the rifle so attractive is one may begin with a lower priced weapon and gradually outfit it with accessories such as fore end rails, red dot or other optical sights, laser sights, etc.

-The Supreme Court, in its Heller and McDonald decisions, made clear the Second Amendment applies to the weapons most commonly used for self-defense.
+The Supreme Court, in its Heller and McDonald decisions, made clear the Second Amendment applies to the weapons most commonly used for self-defense and other lawful purposes.
 The court specifically mentioned handguns, the most common action type being semiautomatic.
 The AR-15 semiautomatic rifle family is the most common and usual type of rifle used for self-defense, marksmanship training, competition, home defense and hunting, among other lawful and reasonable pursuits.
 It likely enjoys the protection of the Second Amendment, at least with the current Supreme Court.
-A D/S/C dominated court, and the Harris Administration is holding out a court packing threat, hoping to neuter the Court, would quickly render the Second Amendment fading ink on yellowing paper with no application in the lives of Americans.
+A D/S/C dominated court would quickly render the Second Amendment fading ink on yellowing paper with no application in the lives of Americans.

 Another factor in the success and popularity of the AR-15 is the number of former members of the military that purchase civilian-legal versions of their service weapons.
 This is long been an American tradition, and an essential part of our culture, regardless of how the effete, self-imagined elite might wish to deny it.